Codecademy/docs/content/python/concepts/math-module/terms/math-copysign/math-copysign.md

 ---
 Title: 'math.copysign()'
-Description: 'Returns a float with the magnitude (absolute value) of the first value and the sign of the second value.'
+Description: 'Takes two numeric values and returns a float with the magnitude (absolute value) of the first value and the sign of the second value.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'
 Tags:
   - 'Arithmetic'
   - 'Functions'
+  - 'Values'
+  - 'Elements'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
 ---

-The `math.copysign()` function in Python takes two numeric values and returns a float with the magnitude of the first value and the sign of the second value.
+The **`math.copysign()`** [function](https://www.codecademy.com/resources/docs/python/functions) in Python takes two numeric values and returns a `float` with the magnitude (absolute value) of the first value and the sign of the second value.

 ## Syntax